Breeds

 Techniques for Early Detection of Health Issues

-During grooming, check for redness between skin folds or unusual coat thinning.
+When grooming, look between skin folds to see redness or abnormal thinning of the coat.
 Labored breathing during light play could signal airway concerns.
-Track sneezing frequency or nasal discharge as potential allergy indicators.
+Monitor the number of sneezes or nasal discharge as possible allergy symptoms.

 Breeder Insights: Ethical Practices and Genetic Testing